j7ysan/RSAEncryption/README.md

 ---------------------------------------------------------
 ## Project Implementation:
 Using RSA encryption to 1. generate RSA keys necessary for RSA encryption, then 2. add a user's unique digital signature/message for RSA encryption, then 3. validate and authenticate the user's unique digital signature/message, and 4. output a successful response.
 Additional options include the ability to exit or return from exiting.
+When going through the project the user **MUST** go through steps 1-4 at least to get the actual optimal response that they desire, otherwise they will run into errors or issues.